-The majority of our existing assets under management are managed in primarily long-only, equity investment strategies, which exposes us to greater risk than certain of our competitors who may manage assets in more diverse strategies.
+The majority of our assets under management are managed in primarily long-only, equity investment strategies, which exposes us to greater risk than certain of our competitors who may manage more assets in diverse strategies.

-19 of our 25 investment strategies, which accounted for \$120.7 billion of our \$127.9 billion in assets under management as of December 31, 2022, invest primarily in publicly-traded equity securities.
-Under market conditions in which there is a general decline in the value of equity securities, the assets under management in each of these strategies is likely to decline.
-Although certain strategies can take short positions in equity securities, which could offset some of the poor performance of our long-only equity strategies under such market conditions, assets in those strategies did not account for a meaningful portion of our total assets under management as of December 31, 2022.
+19 of our 25 investment strategies, which accounted for over 90% of our AUM as of December 31, 2023, invest primarily in publicly-traded equity securities.
+Under market conditions in which there is a general decline in the value of equity securities, the AUM in each of these strategies is likely to decline.
+Although certain strategies have the ability to take short positions in equity securities, such investments have not typically been made in practice.
+In addition, there is no guarantee that such short positions would meaningfully offset the poor performance of our long-only equity strategies under such market conditions.
 Even if our investment performance remains strong during such market conditions relative to other long-only, equity strategies, investors may choose to withdraw assets from our management or allocate a larger portion of their assets to non-long-only or non-equity strategies.
-In addition, the prices of equity securities may fluctuate more widely than the prices of other types of securities, making the level of our assets under management and related revenues more volatile.
+In addition, the prices of equity securities may fluctuate more widely than the prices of other types of securities, making the level of our AUM and related revenues more volatile.